mikosss/FunctionOfTime/README.md

-# functionOfTime
+# FunctionOfTime (FoT)
-My first ever game!!
+This is my first ever game that i made!!!
 This is the link for the game: https://mikosss.github.io/FunctionOfTime/

 <h1>Update Logs:</h1>